wilbowma/cur/README.md

 Open up anything in `cur-lib/cur/stdlib/` to see some standard dependent-type formalisms.

-Open up `cur-lib/cur/curnel/model/core.rkt` to see a model of the core language, <600 lines of code.
+Open up `cur-model/cur/curnel/model/core.rkt` to see a model of the core language, <600 lines of code.
-You can run Cur using this model, but the `cur-lib/cur/curnel/redex-impl/core.rkt` (the default Curnel) is much faster.
+You can run some Cur code using this model, but the `cur-lib/cur/curnel/racket-impl/core.rkt` (the default Curnel) is much faster and supports more features.